Uqair: Islamic Era

+16th & 17th century

+Possible Portuguese Influence

 It is not impossible the fort at Uqair could be the result of the Portuguese domination of the Persian Gulf, which began in 1506 with the expedition of Afonso de Albuquerque.
 His mission was to destroy Arab trade and establish Portuguese dominance.
 Their oppressive influence may have completely transformed the regional power structure but they left no religious and hardly any cultural imprint, except for their cannons and ruined garrisons.
-(From the Trucial States to the United Arab Emirates, Frauke Heard-Bay, p.
-271).
 Before the Portuguese, "wealthy city states were developed around favorably situated harbors ... inhabited mostly by Arab tribes ... to dominate the entrepot trade between India, Arab countries and Europe, which passed through Mesopotamia and the Red Sea."
-(From the Trucial States to the United Arab Emirates, Geoffrey Frauke Heard-Bey, p.
-271).
 The construction of Portuguese forts was common.
 A large structure still stands on the island of Bahrain (1521 AD) in recognition of its importance as a favorable position to assert their power and control of the Persian Gulf by way of the Straits of Hormuz.
-(Dilmun Discovered, Michael Rice, p.
-70).
-The Portuguese left the Gulf in 1648 after several revolts of Arab natives attempted to regain their harbors and trade.
+The Portuguese stayed in the gulf just until the 18th century after several revolts of Arab natives attempted to regain their harbors and trade.
 The confusion and growing interest of the Turks (who also built forts in the region) and Persians created a situation for the Portuguese which they could not control.
-(The Arabian Peninsula, George Allen, p.
-94).

-Conference of Uqair

-Lastly, Uqair was an historic meeting place of major early Arabian political importance.
-In 1922, prominent politicians and leaders met to discuss and from new boundaries of the growing Arab state under Ibn Saud, the new revolutionary leader who was conquering the peninsula and attempting to unite it.
-In attendance at the Conference of Uqair was Sir Percy Zachariah Cox of Great Britain.
-Representing the not yet established kingdom of Saudi Arabia was Ibn Saud himself.
-The purpose of the rendezvous was to harness and "guarantee the limits of Saudi expansion."
-(House of Saud, David Holden/Richard Johns, p.
-79).
-At the meeting, the delegates formed the Protocol of Uqair to define the borders between northeastern Saudi Arabia with Kuwait and Iraq.
-Sir Percy Cox reportedly drew a line on the map from the head of the Persian Gulf (in the east) to the Trans-Jordan frontier (in the west).
-It gave Ibn Saud a large chunk of territory by Kuwait ... but transferred another large slice of Ibn Saud's territory into Iraqi hands.
-And to meet the needs of the Bedouin tribes ... a neutral zone."
-(The House of Saud, David Holden and Richard Johns, p.
-80).
-Back then, Kuwait was ruled by Sheikh Ahmad Al-Jaber, who did not attend the meeting and was later informed of the new borders.
+In 1799, an important event took place at Aluqair Port in Saudi Arabia, known as the Battle of Aluqair.
+This battle was part of a larger series of conflicts involving the First Saudi State and its efforts to defend its territories from external threats.

+The Saudi forces, led by Imam Abdulaziz ibn Muhammad Al Saud, defended Aluqair Port against an invading Ottoman Egyptian army under the command of Ibrahim Pasha, the son of the Ottoman viceroy of Egypt, Muhammad Ali Pasha.
+The Ottomans sought to regain control over the region and suppress the growing influence of the Saudi-led forces, who were establishing a theocratic state based on their interpretation of Islam, known as the Wahhabi movement.

+The battle was significant because the Saudi forces managed to defend the port, and it marked one of the many confrontations between the Saudi state and the Ottomans during that period.

+20th Century

+The Uqair Protocol (1922)

+In the late 19th and early 20th centuries, Al Uqayr became a natural port of entry for visitors to Hofuf.
+It was a key location for political meetings, particularly during the reign of King Abdulaziz.
+In 1920, British High Commissioner for Iraq Sir Percy Cox met King Abdulaziz at Al Uqayr, and in late 1922, they negotiated and signed the Uqair Protocol of 1922.
+This meeting established the Kingdom's boundaries with Iraq and Kuwait and created the Neutral Zones, which allowed tribes from both sides to access traditional wells and grazing grounds.
+The event was attended by notable figures, including Lebanese-American writer Ameen Rihani and Major Frank Holmes.